oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Images
 ------

-An image is used to store multi-dimensional and format-defined memory for optimal device access.
-An image's contents can be copied to and from other images, as well as host-accessible memory allocations.
-This is the only method for host access to the contents of an image.
-This methodology allows for device-specific encoding of image contents (e.g., tile swizzle patterns, lossless compression, etc.) and avoids exposing these details in the API in a backwards compatible fashion.
+An image is used to store multi-dimensional and format-defined memory.
+An image's contents may be stored in an implementation-specific encoding and layout in memory for optimal device access
+(e.g., tile swizzle patterns, lossless compression, etc.).
+There is no support for direct Host access to an image's content.
+However, when an image is copied to a Host-accessible memory allocation, its contents will be implicitly decoded to be implementation-independent.

 .. parsed-literal::